.png)

 Belgium's relationship with French cuisine is structural rather than imitative.
 The country's kitchen culture, shaped by proximity to France and by its own produce traditions in the coastal and inland agricultural zones, has produced a generation of chefs who work with French technical frameworks while drawing on distinctly Belgian ingredients and sensibilities.
 The coastal proximity matters here: West Flanders kitchens have access to North Sea fish and shellfish, Flemish beef, and the white asparagus and chicory that define the region's seasonal calendar.

 Modern French at the €€€ tier in Belgium tends to mean a shorter menu structure than a starred room, precise classical technique applied to locally sourced product, and service that matches the register of the cooking without excessive formality.
 This is a different proposition from the grand-gesture French kitchens you find at places like Sketch's Lecture Room in London or Schanz in Piesport, but that's the point.
-Le Mystique's peer set is regional rather than international, and within that regional set, consecutive Michelin recognition is a meaningful credential.
+Le Mystique's comparable set is regional rather than international, and within that regional set, consecutive Michelin recognition is a meaningful credential.

 For diners wanting to map the wider West Flanders and Belgian creative cooking scene, Willem Hiele in Oudenburg and Bartholomeus in Heist extend the geography toward the coast, while Zilte in Antwerp and Bozar Restaurant in Brussels represent the country's other major urban reference points.
 Le Mystique sits within that national frame as a Bruges-specific address: smaller in scope than the marquee names, but operating with documented quality in a city that rewards knowing where to eat away from the obvious.